 An on-line double conversion UPS will typically operate at 90% efficiency on a full load.
 This is due to power losses incurred during the process of ‘cleaning’ incoming power.

 From the perspective of sizing generators, another disadvantage of the UPS double conversion process is that harmonics are introduced.

-Harmonics are a distortion of the smooth wave-form of the AC electrical supply.
-They can be explained by looking at the wave-form of the basic or first harmonic, which cycles at 50Hz.
+Harmonics are a distortion of the smooth waveform of the AC electrical supply.
+They can be explained by looking at the waveform of the basic or first harmonic, which cycles at 50Hz.
 You will have noticed on many European electrical appliances, 220V 50Hz.
 The 50Hz refers to the first harmonic, and these appliances are designed to work at this frequency.

 Inverters within UPS and other electrical equipment produce harmonics.
 The most problematic are the triplin harmonics.
 These are harmonics which are multiples of three.
 The third harmonic cycles at three times the speed of the first harmonic, which is 150Hz, the sixth at 300Hz and so on.

 These much faster harmonics are superimposed on top of the basic 50Hz wave-form.
-The result of this, bearing in mind that equipment designed to operate at 50Hz may now be experiencing for example 300Hz, is that the electrical components heat up, reducing their working life.
+The result of this, bearing in mind that equipment designed to operate at 50Hz may now be experiencing, for example, 300Hz, is that the electrical components heat up, reducing their working life.

 A generator receiving triplin harmonics superimposed onto the basic 50Hz will experience higher running temperatures and can be expected to have both a shorter working life and a reduced power output.
-Although this undesirable side effect can be reduced with filters, the greater the size of the generator, the less it will be effected.
+Although this undesirable side effect can be reduced with filters, the greater the size of the generator, the less it will be affected.

 When a generator first starts up it needs to synchronise with the electrical current supplied by the UPS.
 If the generator is working close to full capacity, there is a chance that the generator will drop the load.
 Since this is clearly undesirable, this is yet one more reason to increase the size of the generator.